-- Has the applicant any mental health issues that need to be taken into account. - In the Councils' opinion would the unacceptable behaviour affect their suitability to be a tenant? - At the time of the application, is the applicant still unsuitable to be a tenant by reason of that behaviour, or the behaviour of a member of his household?
-Where an applicant does not qualify to join the Council's Housing Register scheme, they will be entitled to appeal the decision if s/he considers that the local authority should no longer treat them as ineligible
+- Has the applicant any mental health issues that need to be taken into account. - In the Councils' opinion would the unacceptable behaviour affect their suitability to be a tenant. - At the time of the application, is the applicant still unsuitable to be a tenant by reason of that behaviour, or the behaviour of a member of his household.

+Where an applicant does not qualify to join the Council's Housing Register scheme, they will be entitled to appeal the decision if they consider that the local authority should no longer treat them as ineligible.

-"Second Chance" to stop repeat Homelessness
+Next Steps Plan to stop repeat Homelessness.

-Where an applicant does not qualify to join the Council's Housing Register and at risk of homelessness, those who are willing and engage with the following services will be considered for a "second chance".
+Where an applicant does not qualify to join the Council's Housing Register and at risk of homelessness, those who are willing and engage with the following services will be considered under the Next Steps Plan.
 Their case will be heard at the Housing Assessment Panel requesting to re-join the Housing Register.